 The days that lead up to your job interview are extremely important, as this is when you should be doing the bulk of your preparation work.
 Don’t leave everything until the night before, it’s not worth the risk.

-Firstly you need to ensure that you research the company in detail, as 82% of interviewers will reject a candidate if they don’t understand the employer’s business at interview stage.
-You need to understand what products or services they offer, who their customers are, the company culture and who their key people are.
-You can use a number of channels to do your research including web searches, the company site and social media.
+Firstly you need to ensure that you research the company in detail, as 82% of interviewers will reject a candidate if they don’t understand the employer’s business at the interview stage.
+You need to understand what products or services they offer, who their customers are, the company culture, and who their key people are.
+You can use a number of channels to do your research including web searches, the company site, and social media.
 If the role is being handled by a recruiter, you can also ask them for some inside information.

-You also need to ensure that you fully understand the role being offered, because if you don’t there is only 5% chance that you will be offered the job.
+You also need to ensure that you fully understand the role being offered, because if you don’t there is only a 5% chance that you will be offered the job.
 Study the job description and learn the goal of the role, who you will be reporting to, tools and software required and any product or service knowledge needed.

 Once you are familiar with the company and the role, you need to understand what makes you a good fit for the role.
-Compare your CV with the job spec and make notes on how your experience, skills and knowledge match up.
+Compare your CV with the job spec and make notes on how your experience, skills, and knowledge match up.
 Doing this will enable you to answer any questions you may get asked around suitability.